 Have all patient’s rights apply to the person who may have legal responsibility to make decisions regarding medical care on behalf of the patient, including involving additional family members or a surrogate as requested or necessary.

 The care a patient receives depends partially on the patient himself.
 Therefore, in addition to these rights, a patient has certain responsibilities as well.
 To ensure Premier Medical Group’s ability to provide you with the best care possible we ask that you accept certain responsibilities, which are presented in the spirit of mutual trust and respect.

-- Contact New York State Department of Health if the leadership of PMG does not answer your questions to your satisfaction at 800-804-5447 or Centers for Medicare & Medicaid Services (800-633-4227).
+If the leadership of Premier Medical Group (PMG) does not answer your questions to your satisfaction please contact the New York State Department of Health (800-804-5447) or Centers for Medicare & Medicaid Services (800-633-4227)